mikefab/rapidpro-sms-manager/README.md

 There are two modules:

-1. A app for visualizing the results of surveys.
+1. An app for visualizing the results of surveys.
    Demo: http://rapidpro-sms-manager.herokuapp.com